Fleeing suspect ditches guns in chase from Port Neches to Port Arthur, police say - Port Arthur News

 The other recovered handguns have not been reported stolen.

-The incident remains under investigation, and Port Neches Police are asking the public to contact authorities to contact Det.
+The incident remains under investigation, and Port Neches Police are asking the public to contact Det.
 Capt.
 Jesse Fournet at 719-4241 if you are missing property or have further information.

 The name of the suspect and charges were not immediately released.